 ya but when you think about it, I am a bodybuilder.

 Your crazy training routine has about a million redundant exercises, and you would be much better condensing it down into something that suits your goals, and to add to that, you would benefit from defining your goals more clearly.

 Yes, I realize you are BB’ing and my point was off base; but your hyperbole is frustrating me.
 My program is not that crazy and redundant.
 Recall a discussion we had where you stated that doing two similar movements was silly, just do .. yeah it was a 10x10 thread where someone was doing 5x10 + 5x10, two different exercises.
 You finished by saying you prefer to stick with one and that you had a bias against the other exercise.
 I asked what’s wrong with doing two similar movements at ½ the volume, I don’t think anyone said there was.
 I’m not trusting that some of you names RobertScott are always objective.
 I don’t think my overall volume is crazy and I will adjust that as needed.

 It seems to me like you've asked for opinions on your routine, and the response has unanimously been to change it, and your response to that has been "I'm doing it anyway," so why ask?

 While I can’t argue with what “seems” to you, I know that I am taking what you all say seriously.
 I just don’t accept

 everything out of hand.
-Our realtor quit because I asked too many questions and told her we did not like our kitchen referred to as “updated”.
+Our realtor quit because I asked too many questions and told her we did not like our k-word referred to as “updated”.
 I’m simply asking for more than hearsay or preferences.
 I could post SL no here if it were unknown an 95% would say “change it”.
 It’s what happens, see Ken’s post.